-Starter fertilizer placed with the seed have ben shown to reduce germination and/or delay emergence (Bates, 1971).
-Fertilizer so placed is referred to as direct seed contact, in-furrow, "pop-up," seed-row, and with seed application, among other terms.
-Toxicity can be caused by both osmotic stress and the more specific stress caused by the genesis of ammonia gas by ammonium fertilizers; thus, ammonium toxicity is a recognized phenomenon (Pan et al., 2016).
-The level of sensitivity to ammonium and salt stress varies by species and interacts with other forms of N available as well as other nutrients, particularly K (Britto & Kronzucker, 2002).
-While ammonium toxicity can occur at any developmental stage, most species are most sensitive during germination and seedling growth (Barker et al., 1970).
+Starter fertilizer placed with the seed have ben shown to reduce fertilizer sources.
+The rates safe in fine sand textures were germination and/or delay emergence (Bates, 1971).
+Fertilizer so generally about half of that safe in clay and silt loams (10.6 kg/ placed is referred to as direct seed contact, in-furrow, "pop-up," ha vs 5.7 kg/ha), presumably due to a reduced cation exchange seed-row, and with seed application, among other terms.
+Toxicity capacity and water holding capacity. can be caused by both osmotic stress and the more specific stress PLACEMENT caused by the genesis of ammonia gas by ammonium fertilizers; thus, ammonium toxicity is a recognized phenomenon (Pan et al., Pan et al. (2016) found the zone of toxicity to be 1-5 cm from where the fertilizer is placed.
+Niehues et al. (2004) found that in 2016).
+The level of sensitivity to ammonium and salt stress varies by species and interacts with other forms of N available as well wet conditions, no reductions in emergence occurred even under as other nutrients, particularly K (Britto & Kronzucker, 2002). high nitrogen rates in direct seed contact; however, under average While ammonium toxicity can occur at any developmental stage, moisture, high nitrogen fertilizer rates decreased stands when most species are most sensitive during germination and seedling placed in direct seed contact but not when fertilizer was dribbled growth (Barker et al., 1970). over the row or banded 2 inches (5 cm) from the seed row.